simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ```

+## Let's start: Laravel and Vue Versions

+I could only test this tutorial with newer versions of Laravel, starting from 6.x, but it should still work with a **fresh install** of 5.6.

+Currently this article is only talking about Vue 2.x, but the created npm package will try to detect your installed vue version and make changes accordingly.

+I of course can't know all the ways you configured your already running projects.
+If you encounter an error and you think a solution would help a lot of people let's [figure something out together](mailto:info@simonvomeyser.de) and get more people into testing Vue in Laravel :)

-## Let's start... why Jest?
+## ...and why use Jest and not Mocha?

 There are essentially two test runners that are recommended by the **toodo vue docs**: Mocha and Jest.
 Since I also work with React I like Jest a lot.
-There is a lot already build in and that's less to worry about, right?
+Since there is a lot already build in that's one thing less to worry about, right?

 <sidenote heading="Maybe I'm too stupid for Mocha">